nixworks/public/news/2006/08/29/index.md

 ##### The state
 ### [ Residents in south Florida prepare for Tropical Storm Ernesto with concerns that the storm could again strengthen and become a hurricane after it leaves Cuba. ](/news/2006/08/29/residents-in-south-florida-prepare-for-tropical-storm-ernesto-with-concerns-that-the-storm-could-again-strengthen-and-become-a-hurricane-af.md)
-_Context: Cuba, Tropical Storm Ernesto, hurricane, the state_
+_Context: Tropical Storm Ernesto, Cuba, the state, hurricane_

 ##### Shiite
 ### [ Conflict between Shiite militia and the Iraqi military in southern city of Diwaniyah leaves at least 19 dead. ](/news/2006/08/29/conflict-between-shiite-militia-and-the-iraqi-military-in-southern-city-of-diwaniyah-leaves-at-least-19-dead.md)